CyberFlameGO/school/README.md

 ## edit 2 electric boogaloo
-I am now doing a PLC (post leaving certificate course) and will be putting stuff up here from it
+I am now doing a PLC (post leaving certificate course) and will be putting stuff up here from it (verified commits are from github, the rest are from codespaces)